Arborist – Class A

 - Desire to pursue sales.

-- Good public relation skills with customers.
+- Good public relations skills with customers.

 - Able to lead and motivate crews, set positive examples.